un3481/wg-rc/README.md

 # nordvpn-rc

-NordVNP Client using WireGuard and Netifrc
+NordVPN client using WireGuard and Netifrc